 - Color: The photo must be in color; black and white photos aren’t accepted

-- Cropping: Head, neck, and top of the chest must be visible with sufficient space between the top of the head and the top border of the photo
+- Cropping: The head, neck, and top of the chest must be visible, with sufficient space between the top of the head and the top border of the photo

 - Recency: The photo must have been taken within the last 6 (six) months